alfredbaudisch/alfredbaudisch.com/content/experiments/156-procedural-spiky-bomb-with-geometry-nodes/index.md

 projectStyles: ["Procedural"]
 ---

-I’m still very newbie when it comes to Geometry Nodes, so as a challenge, I tried to do something by my own, to test my newly acquired knowledge.
+I'm still very newbie when it comes to Geometry Nodes, so as a challenge, I tried to do something by my own, to test my newly acquired knowledge.
 This has been done 100% by me, without following tutorials.

 It took me almost 4 hours, mostly because I was trying to understand how to evenly space the spikes.